 - You must be assigned to the System Owner role in SAP Analytics Cloud.
 For more information, see Standard Application Roles.

-be hosted either on SAP data centers or on non-SAP data centers (for example,
+either on SAP data centers or on non-SAP data centers.
+Determine which

 hosted in by inspecting yourSAP Analytics Cloud URL: